apedrolam/picgram/README.md

-Picgram is a Intagram like App
+Picgram is a Instagram like App